 Primary cilia are mechanosensory organelles that detect and transmit chemical and mechanical signals from the extracellular environment to the cell’s interior and are present in almost all cell types in mammals.
 Defects in primary cilia lead to diseases collectively known as ciliopathies, which are characterized by obesity, polydactyly, renal cysts, retinal degeneration and neurological defects.
 Interestingly, primary cilia have been implicated in several types of cancer, either as negative or positive regulators.
 Therefore, we aim to understand the mechanisms behind the link between primary cilia function and cancer progression.

 Among the diseases caused by defects in membrane trafficking, there are several affecting the secretion of lysosome-related organelles (LROs).
 We use melanosomes as a model LRO in order to define the molecular mechanism involved in melanin exocytosis and transfer to adjacent keratinocytes.
-These processes are at the core of skin pigmentation, since melanin has to be transferred from melanocytes, where it is synthesized, to keratinocytes, where it forms a cap over the cells’ nuclei to shield it from UV radiation.
-In particular, we found that Rab11b is essential for melanin exocytosis by melanocytes and now aim to identify other molecular players involved in this function.
+These processes ensure skin pigmentation, since melanin has to be transferred from melanocytes, where it is synthesized, to keratinocytes, within which it forms a cap over the cells’ nuclei to shield it from UV radiation.
+In particular, we aim to identify the other molecular players and molecular mechanisms involved in melanin exocytosis from melanocytes.
 Moreover, we aim to define the route followed by melanin upon uptake by keratinocytes and the process by which melanin forms a supra-nuclear cap or "parasol", shielding the nuclei of keratinocytes from UV radiation.
 Therefore, our work has implications for human diseases that cause pigmentation defects and can also have cosmetic applications.